-Gardens are useful habitats for wildlife, and can help form essential 'green corridors’ within our towns and cities.
+Gardens are important habitats for wildlife, and can help form essential 'green corridors' between larger habitats such as parks and nature reserves, within our towns and cities.

-A small, informal pond is the single best way of introducing every kind of wildlife to your garden, including frogs, newts, insects, birds, bats, mammals and grass snakes.
-Make sure it has a gently sloping side so that wildlife can get in and out easily.
+Water is essential to all sorts of wildlife, for drinking, bathing, breeding and even keeping cool in summer.
+A pond is the single best way to add water to your garden, and will attract wildlife including amphibians, dragonflies and damselflies, birds, bats, mammals and grass snakes.
+If you're digging one, make sure it has gentle sloping sides so wildlife such as hedgehogs can get in and out easily.
 Watch our video on creating a wildlife pond.

 A pile of logs in the corner of the garden makes a fantastic wildlife habitat.
 It will provide nooks and crannies for small mammals and amphibians to shelter, while invertebrates such as beetles and centipedes will shelter beneath the logs.
 If placed in sun, solitary bees may nest in dry wood.
 As the logs break down they will attract fungi and detritivores such as woodlice, which will provide food for those further up the food chain.